-- (1) The full text of any initiative measure which is submitted to the voters shall be published in at least one (1) newspaper of general circulation in the city not less than seven (7) nor more than fourteen (14) days preceding the date of the election at which the question is to be voted upon. - (2) Additional copies of the full text shall be available for distribution to the public in the office of the city clerk.
+The full text of any initiative measure which is submitted to the voters shall be published in at least one (1) newspaper of general circulation in the posted in full on the official city website not less than seven (7) nor more than fourteen (14) days preceding the date of the election at which the question is to be voted upon, copies of which shall be available in the office of the city clerk, and further, notice of the availability and locations at which copies of the full text may be accessed shall be printed in at least 1 newspaper of local circulation.

+(1) Additional copies of the full text shall be available for distribution to the public in the office of the city clerk.